The Collector (2009 film): Plot

 Jill arrives home with her boyfriend Chad.
 The Collector attacks Chad with a knife and he is killed when he is pushed into a room filled with bear traps.
 Jill manages to make a 911 call before being captured.
 Arkin frees Jill, only for her to be killed by a trap when she grabs a rigged pair of scissors.
 Arkin removes the boards and escapes through the upstairs windows, but sees Hannah in another room upstairs calling for help.
 He sees The Collector notice her as well.
 Changing his mind, he reenters the house and manages to rescue Hannah before the Collector captures her.
 The two prepare a trap to electrocute the Collector, but the trap kills Larry instead.
 Arkin sends Hannah down a laundry chute to the basement to hide before the Collector captures and brutally tortures him in the basement.

-A police officer responding to Jill's 911 call arrives only to be killed by the Collector's dog.
+A police officer responding to Jill's 911 call arrives only to be killed by the Collector.
 Arkin frees himself and discovers a dead Victoria and armed explosives in the basement.
 After killing the Collector's dog and trapping the Collector in one of his own traps, Arkin escapes with Hannah.
 He runs into the road to get the attention of police cars and is hit by one of the cars.
-He sees Hannah carried away by the police and tells them that the Collector was an exterminator working at the Chase house.
-The explosives detonate but the Collector gets away unharmed.
+He sees Hannah being carried away by the police and tells them that the Collector was an exterminator working at the Chase house.
+The explosives detonate, but the Collector gets away unharmed.
 While Arkin is being taken to the hospital, the Collector ambushes the ambulance and kills everyone except Arkin, whom he kidnaps and places in the red trunk.

 In a post-credits scene, the Collector watches film slides while sitting on the trunk containing Arkin, who threatens to kill him.